id101010/hateTransfer/README.md

 # hateTransfer

-_A fork of the hateTransfer-script which makes the script actully usable_
+_A fork of the hateTransfer-script which makes the script actually usable_

 ![Example use](https://github.com/id101010/hateTransfer/blob/master/doc/screen.png)